simslab/cluster_diffex2018/README.md

 ```
 python scripts/cluster_diffex.py -h
 ```
-In particular, to use the old scoring scheme, add the flag `--unscaled-score` (and set marker selection threshold with `--absolute-threshold 0.15` to replicate marker selection from papers that used that selection scheme).
+In particular, to use the old scoring scheme, add the flag `--unscaled-score`.

 ### Output files (standard analysis)
 - `OUTDIR/PREFIX.dropout_curve.pdf` The dropout curve with marker genes colored in green